Azure/osdu-infrastructure/infra/templates/osdu-r3-mvp/README.md

 ```

 ## Generate an RSA Key Pair to use as the Manifest Repository Deploy Key
+> Note: This is done by the install.sh script automatically.

 Generate the [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) using `ssh-keygen`.
 The public portion of the key pair will be uploaded to GitHub as a deploy key.